Palmer unfollows girlfriend: Chelsea star focuses on pre-season after CWC title

-Palmer Reportedly Breaks Up With Girlfriend As They Unfollow Each Other After Chelsea CWC Title
+Palmer and Girlfriend Reportedly Break Up, Unfollow Each Other After Chelsea CWC Title

 - England international Cole Palmer has reportedly broken up with his girlfriend Connie Grace